 In April 2015, the FASB issued ASU No. 2015-05, "Customer's Accounting for Fees Paid in a Cloud Computing Arrangement."
 This ASU provides guidance to customers about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license, the customer should account for the software license, the customer should account for the software license, the customer should account for the arrangement of the arrangement consistent with the acquisition of other software licenses.
+If a cloud computing arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The new guidance does not change the accounting for a customer's accounting for service contracts.
 ASU No. 2015-05 is effective for interim and annual reporting periods beginning after December 15, 2015.
 The Company's current method of accounting for fees paid in a cloud computing arrangement is consistent with the accounting guidance provided by ASU No. 2015-05.
 Therefore, the adoption of ASU No. 2015-05 is not expected to have a material impact on the Company's Consolidated Financial Statements.